 · Increasing fiber intake

 · Muscle-building, strength-training exercises (Kubala 2018, Kadende-Kaiser 2020).

 In a different blog post, I discuss how fiber can help you lose fat as well.
 Check it out here and feel free to leave a comment.

 While proteins alone are not sufficient to shrink your belly fat, they can be the missing link if you have tried to cut calories and do more exercise but remain disappointed with your results.
-They include limiting (or stopping altogether) the consumption of processed foods, reducing your intake of carbohydrates, especially grains, targeted strength training and eating more fiber-rich foods.
 In my book, Belly Fat in Midlife, I discuss in detail six of the most important steps you need to take if you want to shrink belly fat and keep it off.
 You can order your copy here.

 Interested in learning more about how to shrink your stubborn belly fat?
 Grab a copy of my book, Belly Fat in Midlife, here.
 It's full of relevant dietary and lifestyle choices that will guide you along your journey to shrink belly fat and achieve a healthier balance.